Rage Quitting: How to Prevent Employees from Quitting on the Spot

 3. Build a Culture of Growth

-If you’re looking for a way to informally analyze team members for their strengths, check out Art Heist Experience by TeamBonding.
-As your team solves this true-crime mystery, you can watch for things like creativity, motivation, and leadership skills.
+If you’re looking for a way to informally analyze team members for their strengths, check out Bridging the Divide by TeamBonding.
+As your team designs, decorates and brands their own bridge, you can watch for things like creativity, motivation, and leadership skills.

 4. Improve Leadership Skills